 Global inflation and supply chain challenges drive an immediate need for workforce contingency planning

-Global inflation and supply chain challenges drive an immediate need for workforce contingency planning.”LONDON, UNITED KINGDOM, September 23, 2022 /EINPresswire.com/ -- In an age of economic uncertainty, we are living through a fundamental workforce transformation with an explosive impact on organisations unprepared to manage employee and non-employee change.
+Global inflation and supply chain challenges are driving an immediate need for workforce contingency planning.”LONDON, UNITED KINGDOM, September 27, 2022 /EINPresswire.com/ -- In an age of economic uncertainty, we are living through a fundamental workforce transformation with an explosive impact on organisations.

 — David Ballew, CEO